 Corcovado National Park is found in the Osa Peninsula to the southeast of Costa Rica in the province of Puntarenas.
-It holds the largest primary forest of the American Pacific, along with one of the few remnants of sizeable tropical rainforest in the world.
-Corcovado is home to an estimated 2.5% of the planet's biodiversity, with 13 different types of ecosystems, this is the ideal place to observe the country's most endangered species, such as the Tapir, Scarlet Macaw, Squirrel monkeys and White Lipped Peccaries.
+It holds the largest primary forest of the American Pacific, along with one of the few remnants of sizeable tropical rainforests in the world.
+Corcovado is home to an estimated 2.5% of the planet's biodiversity, with 13 different types of ecosystems, this is the ideal place to observe the country's most endangered species, such as the Tapir, Scarlet Macaw, Squirrel monkeys, and White Lipped Peccaries.

-- Boat transfer Drake - Sirena: Leaving from Agujitas beach, it's a short 1 hour boat ride to the heart of Corcovado, where you can easily spot abundant biodiversity.
-This option is ideal for families, short-time visits and non-experienced hikers.
+- Boat transfer Drake - Sirena: Leaving from Agujitas beach, it's a short 1-hour boat ride to the heart of Corcovado, where you can easily spot abundant biodiversity.
+This option is ideal for families, short-time visits, and non-experienced hikers.

 - Boat transfer Puerto Jimenez - Sirena: Leaving from Puerto Jimenez's pier this 1,5 hours boat ride is full of astonishing views, a beautiful sunrise in the mornings, and biodiversity.
 You will be taken directly to the Sirena Biological Station.
 This option is ideal for families, short-time visits, and non-experienced hikers.